 Gain Ratio and Chainguard

-To make pedaling easier from a standstill, the woom 3 is geared lower than most 16″ bikes.
-With a 3.34 gain ratio, the bike is easy to get started but requires kids to pedal fast to gain a lot of speed.
-A 3.34 gain ratio means that the bike will move forward 3.34 inches with every inch the pedals move.
+To make pedaling easier from a standstill, the woom 3 is geared slightly lower as compared to most 16″ bikes.
+With a 3.56 gain ratio, the bike is easy to get started but requires kids to pedal fast to gain a lot of speed.
+A 3.56 gain ratio means that the bike will move forward 3.56 inches with every inch the pedals move.
 As a comparison, the Prevelo Alpha 2, which is designed for more aggressive riders, has a gain ratio of 3.7.
 That bike will travel farther with every pedal stroke, but every pedal stroke also requires slightly more effort.

 To prevent pants from coming into contact with the chain during use, the woom 3 comes with an amazing fully enclosed chain guard already installed on the bike.
 The guard not only keeps grease away from pants and curious fingers, it also keeps dust and grime out of the chain and chainrings to help keep them clean and prolong their life.